-Added: Over a year ago by Tata Steel
+Added: 2 weeks ago by Tata Steel

 Tata Steel is delighted to announce it has become the world’s first steel company to be approved to operate an Environmental Product Declaration Programme, helping to deliver clear reporting of its steel-based products and reinforcing the sustainability of steel through the life-cycle.